GTBitsOfGood/ombudsman/README.md

 The [Office of the State Long-Term Care Ombudsman (Georgia)](https://www.georgiaombudsman.org/) works to advocate for the concerns of residents in long-term care facilties.
 This website provides a means to host and search through legal documents that may be relevant for this purpose.

-The master branch is hosted on Zeit Now at [https://ombudsman.now.sh/](https://ombudsman.now.sh/).
+The production branch is hosted on Zeit Now at [https://ombudsman-dev.now.sh/](https://ombudsman-dev.now.sh/).

 We're using Firebase as the database (contact us for the URL).
 There's no authentication being used at the moment.